 The contemporary version appears in The Pocket Magazine of Classic and Polite Literature, 1832, in a piece by a Miss Stickland:

 'Tis absense, however, that makes the heart grow fonder.

-The phrase was also source material for the lewd wordplay:
+'Absence makes the heart grow fonder' was also source material for the lewd wordplay:

 "Absinthe makes the fart grow stronger".